 To apply you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
-You must be in good academic standing and have a minimum cumulative GPA of 2.8.
+You must be in good academic standing and have a cumulative GPA of 2.8.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.
 Classes are in English.
 No previous study of Korean language required.

 COURSES/ COURSE EQUIVALENCIES

 Exchange students can study Korean language as well as take course work offered in English.
 The main disciplines taught in English include engineering (mechanical, chemical, environmental) business administration, economics, information systems/computer engineering, and English.
 There are also a few history, political science, and sociology courses that are taught each semester in English.
 Finally, there are one-credit, physical activity classes offered in golf, bowling, taekwondo, aerobics, and tennis.
 For a list of courses taught in English, please visit the Ajou page for Courses Offered in English.

 For more information about how specific Ajou courses have transferred back to UW-Eau Claire, go to: https://my.uwec.edu/psp/PUBLIC/EMPLOYEE/HRMS/c/EAU_SS_CUSTOM.EAU_TRNCRDWZ.GBL.

 - Choose Korea, Republic of, then click "Search"